jet2jet/dts-pack/README.md

   dts-pack --list [<options...>]

 Options:
   --help, -h, -?
 Show help                                      [boolean] --project, -p         The project file or directory
                                            [string] [default: "./tsconfig.json"]
   --entry, -e           The entry module name in the project            [string] --moduleName, -m      The output module name                          [string] --export, -x          The export entity name in the entry module name [string] --rootName, -r        The root variable name                          [string] --outDir, -o          The output directory name (not file name)
                                                         [string] [default: "./"]
   --style, -s           The declaration style
-                   [string] [choices: "module", "namespace"] [default: "module"] --defaultName, -d    The 'default' name for namespace-style [string] [default: "_default"] --importBindingName  The identifier for binding modules with 'import' [string] [default: "__module"] --list               If specified, outputs all imports and exports and exit without emitting files.                         [boolean] --version, -v        Show version number                             [boolean]
+                   [string] [choices: "module", "namespace"] [default: "module"] --defaultName, -d     The 'default' name for namespace-style [string] [default: "_default"] --importBindingName   The identifier for binding modules with 'import' [string] [default: "__module"] --stripUnusedExports  The flag whether exported entities are stripped when not used                                           [boolean] --list                If specified, outputs all imports and exports and exit without emitting files.                        [boolean] --version, -V         Show version number                            [boolean]
 ```

 ### Options